getlantern/messaging-android/README.md

 ## Included Signal Code
 The included Signal code (like AttachmentCipherInputStream) comes from https://github.com/signalapp/Signal-Android, not from https://github.com/signalapp/libsignal-service-java

-## Included Apache Tika Library
-We use Apache Tika, but is contains a class that

 ## ktlint
 This project is formatted and linted with ktlint using the [ktlint-gradle plugin](https://github.com/JLLeitschuh/ktlint-gradle).